Curiouspaul1/Farmspeys/README.md

 # Farmspeys
-A restful agro-based ecommerce software
+The backend of Farmspeys - an agro-based ecommerce software.